-Note, you will still have to pay top up fees for many services and treatments, and many of those who live in France choose to buy a voluntary insurance (assurance complémentaire santé) to cover the gap.
+Note, you will still have to pay top-up fees for many services and treatments, and many of those who live in France choose to buy voluntary insurance (assurance complémentaire santé) to cover the gap.

 It is now far easier to retire to France than it once was before the internet fully blossomed.
 Every red tape related issue from buying a house to residency is much simpler to solve nowadays and there are always plenty of expat forums and websites available to assist you anyway.

-In France there is theoretically the option of taking your entire British pension out in one lump sum and only paying 7.5% tax on it.
-For those for whom an entire pension withdrawal will mean they are pushed into the highest tax bracket this makes incredible sense.
+In France, there is theoretically the option of taking your entire British pension out in one lump sum and only paying 7.5 percent tax on it.
+For those for whom an entire pension withdrawal will mean they are pushed into the highest tax bracket, this makes incredible sense.

 To qualify you would have to establish tax residency in France before taking your lump sum, and you would have to take expert advice to ensure your understanding of the rules and that they apply in your case.